-Choose a level to see the sections of Honors scheduled for Fall 2014.
+Choose a level to see the sections of Honors scheduled for Spring 2015.

 Prepares students in humanities and social sciences research practices.
 Offers students the opportunity to learn about research practices in the natural sciences, mathematics, economics, management, and law.
 Students learn how to choose and focus a research question, find and analyze sources, organize evidence in an essay shaped by an original thesis, write clearly, and address an audience of scholars.

 Explores relationship of parts to whole in artworks, connections among different art forms, and links between art and its historical context.

 Assumes understanding of basic algebra and functions.
 Studies exponential models and develops mathematical concepts of limit and infinity including the topic of derivatives.
 Students who have had a course in calculus will explore more advanced topics. ┬á

 Drawing from appropriate works in social sciences, arts, and humanities, examines different conceptions and definitions of the self from diverse cultures and historical contexts.